 During the Holocaust, many musicians and other artists were persecuted by the Nazis, some because they were Jewish, others because of the content of their art.
 If you are interested in learning more about this subject, we invite you to apply for the 2013-2014 Gideon Klein Award, a $5000 award to study the work of artists (musicians, painters, writers, filmmakers, and others) who were persecuted by the Nazis.
 The Award is open to students in any major.
 The Gideon Klein Scholar will either create an original work, prepare a performance, or do research.
 At the end of the academic year, he/she will offer a public presentation at Northeastern and archive the project on the Jewish Studies website.
 Students at Northeastern, Hebrew College, and the New England Conservatory are eligible to apply.

-To apply, please submit a one- to two-page proposal, a résumé, and one faculty recommendation to Prof. Lori Lefkovitz, Director of Jewish Studies, no later than March 1, 2013.
+Applications for the 2013-2014 academic year will be due on February 27, 2014.
+Applications must include a one- to two-page proposal, a résumé, copy of transcript, and one faculty recommendation to sent to Prof. Jenny Sartori, Associate Director of Jewish Studies.
 The proposal should describe the projected performance, work, or research and the reasons for pursuing the chosen topic.
 Selection will be based on the creativity and appropriateness of the topic and on overall academic achievement.
-Please email applications to Prof. Lefkovitz at email@example.com or mail them to the 405 Lake Hall, 360 Huntington Ave, Northeastern University, Boston, MA 02115.
-If you have any questions, please contact Professor Jenny Sartori or Professor of Music Josh Jacobson firstname.lastname@example.org.
+Please email applications to Prof. Sartori at email@example.com or mail them to the 405 Lake Hall, 360 Huntington Ave, Northeastern University, Boston, MA 02115.
+Please check back for further details.

 This award honors the memory of Gideon Klein, brilliant pianist and composer, who was imprisoned in Terezin and other concentration camps until his death in 1945.
 While in Terezin, Klein inspired other musicians to compose and share their music with others in most difficult circumstances.
 The award was established in 1997 by Prof. Bill Giessen in memory of his mother, Gustel Cormann Giessen.